5G launch in India: Mukesh Ambani’s 5 goals to transform nation with the ultra high-speed internet services

 Affordable, quality healthcare:

 5G can affordably deliver high-quality health care to rural and remote areas by turning existing hospitals into smart hospitals without much additional investment.
-This will make services of the best doctors digitally available anywhere in India, (and) dramatically improve the speed and accuracy of diagnostics and enable real time clinical decision making.
+This will make services of the best doctors digitally available anywhere in India, (and) dramatically improve the speed and accuracy of diagnostics and enable real-time clinical decision making.
 All this will enhance the health, wealth, and happiness of all Indians.

 Bridging the gap between urban and rural India: